What is Ladies Circle?

 A National Movement

-After the formation of Bournemouth Ladies Circle in 1932, more Circles followed Manchester, Hastings, Liverpool, Doncaster, Middlesborough, Wolverhampton and Southampton.
-By 1936, the movement was ready and the National Association of Ladies Circles Great Britain & Ireland was formed with Win Hussey as our first National President.
+After the formation of Bournemouth Ladies Circle in 1932, more Circles followed: Manchester, Hastings, Liverpool, Doncaster, Middlesborough, Wolverhampton and Southampton.
+By 1936, the movement was going from strength to strength and the National Association of Ladies Circles Great Britain & Ireland was formed with Win Hussey as our first National President.

 In 1947 Ladies Circle went international with Great Britain & Ireland helping to set up Circles in Denmark and Sweden.
 This led to the founding of the Ladies Circle International organisation in 1958 to bring together Circlers from across the globe.